silentorb/game-design/marloth/rpg/rpg-context.md

 ### Motivation

-* Disadvantages fit particularly well in survival horror games and have been increasingly featured in recent games
+* Disadvantages fit particularly well in survival horror games
 * I've toyed around with idea in the past of having characters age and get slowly weaker over the course of a playthrough—I wasn't completely sold on the idea when it was a simple stat loss (gradual decline in max health, speed, etc.) but endlessly accumulated disadvantages sounds more interesting (I may have thought about that before but the foundation of my designs did not support the idea as well as the current foundation.)
   * Part of the motivation for this is the market currently has more than enough power fantasies and I like the idea of anti-power fantasies, which again is more inline with survival horror
     * Part of this motivation is also because I think excessive power fantasizing is unhealthy and is subtly warping cultural values